SU-SWS/decanter-web/content/_pages/brand-design-elements-typography.md

 Apply this font by using the <code>@sans</code> SCSS mixin, or by adding the class name <code>.su-sans</code> to your element.

 ### Source Serif Pro
 Source Serif Pro is our primary serif font.
-It should be used in headlines and body copy as the primary serif font in your web and social media communications.
-For situations where Source Serif Pro cannot be used, use Minion Pro or Times New Roman.
+It should be used in headings and body text as the primary serif font on your website.

 <section class="typography su-serif">
 <h3>The quick brown fox jumps over the lazy dog</h3>
 <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nullam vestibulum consectetur mi, non accumsan sapien porttitor in.
 Cras dapibus non mauris eu lacinia.
 Vestibulum congue, nisl a hendrerit egestas, erat eros vulputate sem, sit amet ullamcorper ligula magna sed est. Donec leo orci, laoreet id faucibus vitae, rhoncus sit amet diam.</p>